Kxzuir/Notes/CUDA Multi-version Installation Guide.md

 ## Remove CUDA Versions

 Since CUDA installation just involves copying files to desired directories, uninstall CUDA is quite easy.
-For example, if you want to uninstall CUDA-10.0, just remove the two dictionaries `/opt/cuda-10.0` and `/opt/cuda-10.0-samples` (also, `~/cuda-10.0-samples`, where you tested your complier).
+For example, if you want to uninstall CUDA-10.1, just remove the dictionary `/opt/cuda-10.1` (also, `~/cuda-10.1-samples`, where you tested your complier; and for CUDA-4.2, also `/opt/cuda-4.2-samples`).
 Other versions won't be affected.